danvergara/dblab/docs/tutorials/config-file.md

 Key bindings can also be configured through the `.dblab.yaml` file.
 There is a field called `keybindings` where you can customize the default shortcuts.
 By default, the keybindings are not loaded from the config file, so you need to use the `--keybindings` or `-k` flag to load them.

-The bindings are grouped by the part of the UI they belong to — `navigation` for moving focus between the three panels, `editor` for the Vim-style query editor, `sidebar` for the database tree, and `resultset` for the result set panel — plus `help`, `quit`, `history` and `fullscreen` at the top level.
+The bindings are grouped by the part of the UI they belong to — `navigation` for moving focus between the three panels, `editor` for the Vim-style query editor, `sidebar` for the database tree, and `resultset` for the result set panel — plus `help`, `quit`, `history`, `fullscreen` and `schemas` at the top level.
 Because each panel has its own section, you can rebind, say, the editor's jump-to-top key without touching the sidebar's.

 Every field has a default, so you only need to list the ones you want to change.
 The following example spells out all of them: